Buildings & Facilities Theatre

 Regional Sales & Market Manager

-Jianjiang and has been involved in the development and construction Energy Storage systems since 2019 and currently heads up Regional Sales&Market manager for Hitachi Energy’s Power Conversion Solutions in Singapore.
-In his role, Jianjiang is responsible for developing new energy storage projects and support customer embark on journey of decarbonization with innovative solutions that can be deployed in off-grid and on-grid applications, as well as identifying new business opportunities for Hitachi Energy’s innovative grid stabilizing technology.
+Jianjiang has been involved in the development and construction of energy storage systems since 2019 and currently serves as the Regional Sales & Market Manager of Asia Aera for Hitachi Energy’s Power Conversion Solutions in Singapore.
+In this role, Jianjiang is responsible for developing new energy storage projects and supporting customers in their journey toward decarbonization with innovative solutions that can be deployed in both off-grid and on-grid applications.
+Additionally, he identifies new business opportunities for Hitachi Energy’s cutting-edge grid-stabilizing technology.

 My Sustainability Goals for 2025: